 While it may not have many of the traditional components of a mousse, the creamy consistency gives it the proper street cred.
-I had to classify it, this orange mousse is more of a “fruit whip” with a marshmallow fluff base, and the cool whip helps give it the light texture you normally expect with this kind of treat.
+I had to classify it, this orange mousse is more of a “fruit whip” with a marshmallow creme base, and the cool whip helps give it the light texture you normally expect with this kind of treat.

 Plus, not only does this recipe not use gelatin, it’s also eggless, making it a fool-proof and crowd-friendly choice for any holiday, birthday, or event.